DXPortugal/IoTLabs/content/labs-setting-up-your-rpi.md

 3. Instead, if you are provided with a wireless network, it should be configured, already
 3. Your development device must be on the same network.
 4. Connect an HDMI monitor to the HDMI port on the board.
 5. Connect the power supply to the micro USB port on the board.
-You must power this from the 5V 2A adapter - USB power from your computer is insufficient.
+You must power this from the 5V 2A adapter - USB power from your computer may be insufficient.

 Windows 10 IoT Core will boot on power-up.
 The first boot may take a few minutes.